WayneBooth/gsimavr/README.md

 ## How to use

+* See the "example" directory for an example of using.
+Just run ```make gui```.
+The only thing different about the ```example/makefile``` file over a standard AVR makefile is the addition of a new target ```gui: $(TRG)
+        $(MAKE) -C gui FIRMWAREDIR=$(CURDIR)```
+* But, in general:
   * Clone this repository and copy the src directory into a sub directory of your firmware (we're assuming a directory of 'gui').
   * Check your dependencies.
   * run ```make```, to build the avr firmware.
   * enter the 'gui' directory and run ```make```.
 This will compile and start the gui app.
     * The app will load the firmware from the parent directory as defined in the makefile *PROJECTNAME* variable.
     * The app will automatically configure input/output pins as defined by the firmware.
   * How to use the gui:
     * Left click on an input to turn it on,
     * Right click on an input to turn it off,
     * Middle click on an input to connect it to a clock signal
   * If you started the gui app with the ```-d``` parameter, it will wait for a gdb connection to localhost:1234
   * it currently only supports the layout of an ATmega328P, ATtiny2313 and ATtiny13, but it's super easy to add more MCUs.

 ## TODO